Churchill – Hollywood Theater & Manor Theatre

 In June 1944, Allied Forces stand on the brink: a million soldiers are secretly assembled on the south coast of Britain, poised to invade Nazi-occupied Europe.
 One man stands in their way: Winston Churchill (Brian Cox).
 Fearful of repeating, on his disastrous command, the mass slaughter of 1915, when over 500,000 soldiers were killed on the beaches of Gallipoli.
 Exhausted by years of war and plagued by depression, Churchill is a shadow of the hero who has resisted Hitler’s Blitzkrieg.
 Should the D-Day landings fail, he is terrified he’ll be remembered as the architect of carnage.
 Only the unflinching support of Churchill’s brilliant, unflappable wife Clementine (Miranda Richardson) can halt the Prime Minister’s physical and mental collapse.
-Churchill opens on June 2 at the Hollywood Theater.
+Churchill opens on June 2 at the Hollywood Theater and on June 5 at the Manor Theatre.

 My Cousin Rachel – Manor Theatre